aluque/qtplaskin/README.md

 format based on HDF5 and importing directories with certain filesets that can be written from a running FORTRAN code.

-- QtPlaskin was created by A. Luque (see [original version](https://github.com/aluque))
+- QtPlaskin was created by A. Luque (2012)
-- It was updated by E. Pannier (see end of this file for main changes)
+- Updated by E. Pannier (2016-2018): see end of this file for main changes

 # Install